 In 1993 while with some friends, we had all bought tickets for Jurassic Park but then snuck into the theater showing Sliver at the Garmisch Kino Cinema, in Garmish Germany.
 It did not disappoint…me anyway.

 Is this movie a “good movie”?
-Are mustaches touching each other “Good”?
-The answer, almost without exception is NO. The acting in this is pretty bunk and it’s basically a reason to have some kinky sex scenes and put on a voyeurism exhibition.
+Are two mustaches touching each other “Good”?
+The answer, almost without exception, is NO. The acting in this is pretty bunk and it’s basically a reason to have some kinky sex scenes and put on a voyeurism exhibition.

 I’m not complaining.

-The plot is so simple I’m eating waffles and working on my bomb blue prints while I type this.
-Stone’s character moves into a new, prestigious apartment building.
-Everything is swanky and top dollar.
-But- oh my!- someone has installed video cameras in all the rooms of every apartment and spends all their time watching the tenets.
+The plot is so simple I’m eating waffles and working on my bomb blue- prints while I type this.
+Stone’s character moves into a new and swanky apartment building.
+Everything is posh and top dollar.
+But -oh my!- someone has installed video cameras in all the rooms of every apartment and spends all their time watching the tenets and jerking off.
 To make it all the more “wacky”, there have been some “mysterious” deaths in the building and, particularly, in her new apartment.

 Whatever.
 Baldwin does a lot of humping with Stone and that’s cool.